-- "allowance" means the accelerated depreciation allowance provided for in section 13 quat; - "building" means a commercial or residential building or part of such a building which is located within a UDZ: - "Minister" means the Minister of Finance; - "section" means a section of the Act; - "the Act" means the Income Tax Act 58 of 1962; - "UDZ" means urban development zone as defined in section 13quat(1); and - any other word or expression bears the meaning ascribed to it in the Act.
+- "allowance" means the accelerated depreciation allowance provided for in section 13quat; - "building" means a commercial or residential building or part of such a building which is located within a UDZ; - "Minister" means the Minister of Finance; - "section" means a section of the Act; - "the Act" means the Income Tax Act 58 of 1962; - "UDZ" means urban development zone as defined in section 13quat(1); and - any other word or expression bears the meaning ascribed to it in the Act.

-All guides, interpretation notes, and rulings referred to in this guide are the latest versions, unless indicated otherwise, available on the SARS website at www.sars.gov.za or via eFiling at www.sarsefiling.co.za (guides only).
+All guides, interpretation notes, and rulings referred to in this guide are available on the SARS website at www.sars.gov.za.
+Unless indicated otherwise, the latest issue of these documents should be consulted.